 Yotsuba from Yotsuba&! mangles words and creates portmanteau words like "Yotsubox" for "Yotsuba's box" — just as you'd expect from a five-year-old.

 Domyoji Tsukasa in all versions of Hana Yori Dango.
-In the manga, other characters have even broken the fifth wall to point out his inability to speak certain simple words in Kanji (as represented in his speech bubble).
+In the manga, other characters have even broken the fourth wall to point out his inability to speak certain simple words in Kanji (as represented in his speech bubble).

 Dan from Basquash!! has an amazing tendency to mispronounce the names of people and places.
 He easily crosses into Accidental Misnaming territory with several characters because of this.